cjbassi/ytop/README.md

     -c, --colorscheme <colorscheme>    Set a colorscheme [default: default] -i, --interfaces <interfaces>      Comma separated list of network interfaces to show.
-Prepend an interface with '!' to hide it. 'all' shows all interfaces [default: !tun0] --interval <interval>          Duration of interval in seconds between updates of the CPU and Mem widgets [default: 1]
+Prepend an interface with '!' to hide it. 'all' shows all interfaces [default: !tun0] --interval <interval>          Interval in seconds between updates of the CPU and Mem widgets.
+Can specify either a whole number or a fraction with a numerator of 1 [default: 1]
 ```